 To prepare cells for transfection, aspirate media from a 100% confluent 10-cm dish of cells.
 Wash cells by adding 10 ml PBS, swirling the dish, and aspirating the PBS.

 Add 3 ml of 0.05% trypsin/EDTA and wait for about 1 minute for the cells to dissociate at room temperature.
 Author: are the cells at room temperature during the 1 minute?
+Yes—the text has been changed.

 Inactivate trypsin by adding 5 ml M10 media.
 Break up cell clumps by triturating roughly 10 times with a 10-ml pipette.
 Pipette carefully to avoid introducing air bubbles into the media.

 For each 96-well plate, transfer 1 ml of cells into a 15-ml conical tube, centrifuge at 200 x g for 5 minutes, and aspirate the supernatant without disturbing the cell pellet.
 Author: how many 15-ml conical tubes will you have for the filming?
+We will have only 1 15-ml conical tube.

 Resuspend the cells in each 15-ml conical tube in 6 ml M10.
 Pipette 50 μl of cells to each well of a 96-well plate and incubate overnight at 37 ̊C with 5% CO2.
 Author: how many 96-well plates will you have for the filming?
+We will have two 96-well plate for filming.

 Transfection of olfactory receptors

 Prior to starting this procedure, observe the cells plated on the previous day to ensure a proper confluency of approximately 30-50% per well.
 Author: Could you provide a photo of the cells at 30-50% confluency to show here?
+Yes—we did not generate these in time for the script review deadline, but we will generate them shortly.

 Return the plate to the incubator and proceed to prepare the transfection mix.

 The RTP1S-pCI, M3-R-pCI, pCRE-luc, and pSV40-RL plasmids have each been diluted to a concentration of 100 ng/µl in TE buffer. (film talent setting out the 4 tubes of diluted plasmid DNA) Author: depending on the extent of your description of these plasmids in the overview narration, we could add more info about the plasmids in this step.
+We don’t feel that more description is necessary here.

 To make the Plasmid mix, pipette the plasmids into MEM medium per the volumes indicated in this table. (show Table 1 here).
 Author: I think it would be clearer to viewers if you included the volumes (µl) of each plasmid in addition to the amount of DNA (ng).
 For example, for RTP1S-pCI it would be: 4.8 µl (480 ng).
 Could you modify the table and resubmit it?
+Table 1 has been modified to show µl values per well.

 For each 96-well plate, dilute 18 μl lipid transfection reagent in 450 μl MEM medium to make the lipid transfection mix.